 Frequently Asked Questions

 Now that you have an idea of where some of the best places to go in Lake Garda are and some of the best activities to do, let’s take a look at a few frequently asked questions.
-This should help clear a few of the things up that might be swimming around in your brain!
+This should help clear some things up that might be swimming around in your brain!

 What is the prettiest town on Lake Garda?